 But because the content is usually good quality, as a user you’re more prepared to put up with it.
 It feels less intrusive than say Facebook, where the advertising often overwhelms the actual content.

 Now, to be fair, saying that, we can’t think of a single product we’ve bought as a result of an advert on Reddit.
-Yes, monday.com, we won’t be buying you despite your constant ads on Reddit.
+Yes, monday.com, we won’t be buying you despite your constant ads.

 But, there are certainly author and book recommendations we’ve followed up on because of Reddit threads.
 And links to other helpful threads and social media channels, when there are specific problems we’ve needed to solve.
 Like this one where Facebook changed how to edit the about section on your business page.